 The curie temperature, or curie point, is the temperature at which magnetic materials have a change in their magnetic properties and become paramagnetic.
 In magnetic metals, magnetic atoms are aligned in the same direction and reinforce each other’s magnetic field.
 Raising the curie temperature changes the arrangement of the atoms.

 Coercivity increases as the temperature increases.
-Though neodymium magnets have high coercivity at room temperature, it goes down as the temperature rises until it reaches the curie temperature, which can be around 320o C or 608o F.
+Though neodymium magnets have high coercivity at room temperature, it goes down as the temperature rises until it reaches the curie temperature, which can be around 320° C or 608° F. Exceeding the Curie temperature causes a neodymium magnet to demagnetize, which is not the same as exceeding the operating temperature.

 Regardless of how strong neodymium magnets may be, extreme temperatures can alter their atoms.
-Prolonged exposure to high temperatures can cause them to completely lose their magnetic properties, which begins at 80o C or 176o F.
+Prolonged exposure to high temperatures can cause them to completely lose their magnetic properties, which begins at 80° C or 176° F.

 The two processes used to manufacture neodymium magnets are sintering and bonding.
 The properties of the finished magnets vary depending on how they are produced with sintering being the best of the two methods.